rubysolo/hashdown/README.md

 # Hashdown

-Hashdown is a super lightweight rails plugin that adds hash-style lookups and option lists (for generating dropdowns) to ActiveRecord models
+Hashdown is a super lightweight rails plugin that adds hash-style lookups and option lists (for generating dropdowns) to ActiveRecord models.
+Note: Hashdown has been updated to support Rails 3.
+If you're looking for the original plugin version, it's in the [rails 2 branch](https://github.com/rubysolo/hashdown/tree/rails2)

 ## Installation